ceejbot/galls-law/slides.md

 # [fit] now you've got a
 # [fit] distributed system

 ^ You had one before but mostly you pretended you didn't because the hard parts were handled by somebody else.
 Now you have one that's entirely your responsibilty.
+We had race conditions.
+We're still not handling backpressure everywhere we need to.

 ---